dhruv-pandit/climate-econometrics/README.md

 # Climate Econometrics Repository

 Welcome to the Climate Econometrics repository.
 This repository is a collaborative space for researchers interested in climate econometrics.
 Here, you'll find template notebooks, country-specific studies, and other resources to help you conduct and share your research.
+Currently, this repository also hosts the notebooks that proccessed data for the ().

 ## Repository Structure

 - `templates/`: Contains general template notebooks and example data for starting new studies.
 - `countries/`: Subfolders for each country, containing data, analysis notebooks, and results specific to that country.
+Notebooks and data for () can be found in the portugal subfolder.

 ## How to Use this Repository